North Carolina protesters demand answers on second night of demonstrations over deputy shooting of Black man

 Brown was killed when deputies fired multiple shots at him after he fled in his car, according to the News & Observer.

-His killing came just a day after former Minneapolis police officer Derek Chauvin was found guilty of murdering George Floyd last May, leaving many on edge regarding police killings.
+His death came just a day after former Minneapolis police officer Derek Chauvin was found guilty of murdering George Floyd last May, leaving many on edge regarding police killings.

 The deputy has been placed on administrative leave.